A review of mechanistic and data-driven models of terrorism and radicalization: Background

 The making of a radical typically unfolds in a multi-step fashion and is strongly influenced by one's surroundings, past experiences and future prospects \cite{SIL03, VIC06, WRI06, SIL07, MCC08, SIL08}.
-Depending on the particular socio-geographical context, four or five main steps have been identified: pre-radicalization (at risk), self-identification (susceptible), indoctrination (moderate radical), commitment and ``jihadization" (full radicalization) \cite{SIL07, CRE11, NEO16}.
-More nuanced classifications, expanding these classes to eight states, have also been proposed \cite{COE18}, while the IVEE theory focuses on three main steps: individual vulnerability (IV), exposure (E), emergence (E) \cite{BOU10, BOU11}.
-The time-scale for individuals to advance through these hierarchies varies, but case studies conducted on sixty-eight American homegrown Al-Qaeda inspired radicals reveal that pre-radicalization takes four to five years, while progression through the following stages is faster and occurs over a timeframe of less than three years \cite{KLA16, KLA16b, KLA16c, KLA18}.
-Other studies conducted on ten religious radical groups by New York Police Department detectives, analysts and intelligence officials show that the time spent in the at risk or in the susceptible class is approximately one and a half and three years, respectively; the time in the more radical stages is about two years each \cite{SIL07}.
+De\-pending on the particular socio-geographical context, four or five main steps have been identified: pre-radicalization (at risk), self-identification (susceptible), indoctrination (moderate radical), commitment and ``jihadization" (full radicalization) \cite{SIL07, CRE11, NEO16}.
+More nuanced classifications, expanding these classes to eight states, have also been proposed \cite{COE18}; IVEE theory instead focuses on three main steps towards radicalization: individual vulnerability (IV), exposure (E), emergence (E) \cite{BOU10, BOU11, PEP20}.
+The time-scales for individuals to advance through these hierarchies vary, but case studies conducted on sixty-eight American homegrown Al-Qaeda inspired radicals reveal that pre-radicalization takes four to five years, progressing through the later stages is faster and typically requires less than three years \cite{KLA16, KLA16b, KLA16c, KLA18}.
+Other studies conducted on ten religious radical groups by New York Police Department detectives, analysts and intelligence officials, show that the time spent in the at risk or in the susceptible class is approximately one and a half and three years, respectively; the time in the more radical stages is about two years each \cite{SIL07}.
 Overall, radicalization times are becoming shorter due to more rapid information sharing, especially online.